taivlam/cps218/README.md

 # Classwork for CPS218
-This is where I am saving my classwork for CPS218.
+This is where I save my classwork for CPS218.

 ## License
 This is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)